freebsd/freebsd-src/docs/CommandGuide/dsymutil.rst

  Produce a flat dSYM file.
 A ``.dwarf`` extension will be appended to the executable name unless the output file is specified using the -o option.

+.. option:: -z, --minimize

+ When used when creating a dSYM file, this option will suppress the emission of the .debug_inlines, .debug_pubnames, and .debug_pubtypes sections since dsymutil currently has better equivalents: .apple_names and .apple_types.
+When used in conjunction with --update option, this option will cause redundant accelerator tables to be removed.

 .. option:: --no-odr

  Do not use ODR (One Definition Rule) for uniquing C++ types.